iplayfast/stereo_webcam_rangefinder/README.md

 # Webcam Stereo Vision with Object Detection

-A real-time stereo vision system that uses two webcams to detect objects and measure their distances using YOLO-based triangulation.
+A real-time stereo vision system that uses two webcams to detect objects and measure their distances using YOLO-based triangulation. a lot of test files, but webcam_stereo_vision.py seems to work the best so far
 ## Features

 - 🎯 **YOLO Object Detection** - Uses YOLOv8 to detect objects in both cameras